 Of course, Tesla is a unique company – but an agency you are thinking about working with should be able to convey these similar thematic design elements to reinforce their own brand, whatever that may be.

-One general tip: a successful agency will often try to match the branding voice of their ideal clients.
+One general tip: a successful agency will often try to match the branding voice of its ideal clients.

 For example, agencies catering to attorneys and law firms may have a more traditional, classic type of branding with serif fonts and neutral colors.
 An agency looking for a startup client, on the other hand, might use more modern design elements with vibrant colors, shapes and lines.